armbian/documentation/docs/Developer-Guide_Extensions-List.md

 ---

+## brostrend-aic8800-dkms

+Installs the AIC8800 WiFi/BT DKMS driver for BroStrend USB adapters.
+Fetches the latest `aic8800-dkms` release from `Shadowrom2020/aic8800-dkms` GitHub and builds the kernel module in the chroot.
+Forces `INSTALL_HEADERS=yes` — requires a kernel with working headers package.

+---

 ## c-plus-plus-compiler

 Adds a C++ compiler to host build dependencies.
 The C++ compiler is no longer included by default; enable this extension when the build requires it.